GambitGamesLLC/unity-neuroguide-launcher/README.md

 Please refer to the official [Neuroguide Launcher Installation Guide](https://docs.google.com/document/d/1LlBwy8y8CJdUcBKdF3T6FI2JTMg8hdeoMj30FSdo1g0/edit?usp=sharing) for details on the steps to installing a build on a PC.

+For future reference, this launcher application was designed to communicate with the NeuroGuide software, controlled by an external 3rd party.
+To do this, the NeuroGuide software runs the process for this launcher.
+In order to find the launcher, as well as several other pieces of key information, the NeuroGuide software developer agreed to a communication system between our apps.
+You can read about this proposal via the [communication proposal doc](https://docs.google.com/document/d/1wguYZfT5Fcz-on_hkHSjUgK3602aVeyGTMRHOxg3Ano/edit?usp=sharing).
+But to sum it up, NeuroGuide is expecting our launcher to exist at a path in the `%LOCALAPPDATA`, and a `config.json` file to exist there as well.
+From there there are `communication` variables used by NeuroGuide and the apps this launcher starts to handle data communication between them via the UDP protocol.

 <img width="727" height="406" alt="image" src="https://github.com/user-attachments/assets/ff08eb7c-9791-4753-af03-d08b5eb416fa" />

 ---